-Fund Balance with Treasury is the aggregate amount of CAVC's funds with Treasury in expenditure and receipt fund accounts.
+Fund Balance with Treasury is an asset of a reporting entity and a liability of the General Fund.
+It is the aggregate amount of the CAVC's funds with Treasury in expenditure, receipt, revolving, and deposit fund accounts.
 Appropriated funds recorded in expenditure accounts are available to pay current liabilities and finance authorized purchases.